England Ireland Find Havens

 Image: Peter Trimming via CC BY-SA 2.0

-300 metres northwest of the bridge and a chain of permanently moored mid-river barges, pontoons and boats mark the eastern side of the channel.
+A chain of permanently moored mid-river barges, pontoons and boats mark the eastern side of the channel 300 metres northwest of the bridge.
 Behind these, the eastern shore is shoal drying to more than halfway between the shorelines.
-The channel now passes along the western shore close alongside Itchen Marina run by the transport and logistics company with several tugs seen alongside here.
-Beyond this, the western side of the river is fronted by a sequence of docks and wharves where the water is fairly steep-to at their faces until Shamrock Quay Marina.
+The channel now passes along the western shore close to Itchen Marina, run by a transport and logistics company with several tugs.
+Beyond this, the west side of the River is fronted by a sequence of docks and wharves where the water is relatively steep-to at their faces until Shamrock Quay Marina.

 Shamrock Quay Marina